 BOARD OF DIRECTORS:

-Ava M. Gurekian is a Manager at The Beacon Group in Portland, ME where she leads primary research, modeling, analysis, and presentations for major clients in the healthcare, aerospace & defense, technology, and industrial practices.
+Ava M. Gurekian is a Senior Manager at The Beacon Group where she leads growth strategy engagements for major clients cross pharmaceutical/biotech, medical device, diagnostic, and health IT segments.
 She has experience executing go-to-market strategies, product value proposition analyses, opportunity/acquisition assessments, market sizing, industry benchmarking, and competitor assessments.
 Ava graduated from Mount Holyoke College with a BA in International Relations, French and Economics, and a focus on international peace and security.
 As a women’s college graduate, Ava has a continued interest in girls’s and womens’ empowerment initiatives and in promoting genocide awareness, having worked at the Armenian Assembly of America and the Embassy of the Republic of Armenia, writing frequent op-eds, and curating exhibits on the topics.
 In her spare time, Ava enjoys hiking, reading French novels, providing career advancement support to local immigrant families, and interviewing prospective students for her alma mater.